 Dowsing is one of those difficult subjects that bring out the worst in people: the mystically inclined get carried away by spiritual energies while otherwise sober and rational scientists rant with rabid, even evangelical fervour against the mere mention of the idea.
 Ley lines fare little better, with historians also keen to offer dubious theories that keep the pot boiling.
 So when I choose to tell you about my own experience of dowsing a ley line and the events which surrounded it, I trust you will forgive me.
 But it needs to be said, if only to honour the man who developed the first truly rational and scientific theory as to how it all works.

 I first met him when he appeared in my parents' garden many years ago, dashing about enthusiastically with his dowsing rods and demonstrating how he could do it blindfold.
 There he found a ley line, cutting diagonally across the garden wherever a lack of trees and overhead pylons allowed him to dowse it through.
 I tried his dowsing rods, and it worked!
 I closed my eyes and it still worked.
 We stuck in a line of thin posts and took a compass bearing.
 Afterwards over tea, Tony explained how in conditions of poor visibility, such as in fog or at night, a dowser would naturally follow a ley to avoid getting lost.
 Old trackways would then equally naturally be found along them.
 There was also often a curious pattern of repetition near them, which led to a kind of grid of subsidiary lines emanating from the main one, some parallel and some across it.
-In fact, I had watched while Tony found our ley by working along these in the direction of increasing strength.
-These subsidiary lines should in turn lead to the creation of parallel local tracks.
+In fact, I had watched while Tony found our ley by working from one to another of these in the direction of increasing strength.
+These subsidiary lines might in turn lead to the creation of parallel local tracks.
 We should also expect to find archaeological features scattered along the track, again easy to find in the dark.
 I got out a large-scale map and we plotted the line through our garden.
 There they were!
 It ran from Little Malvern Priory on the Malvern Hills, parallel with many a straight stretch of our winding local lanes and right along one of them, through a good number of old farmsteads and across the river Severn - smack where the old ferry lay disused.
 Near the Eastern bank sat Towbury Hill, an old Iron Age earthwork fort, one side parallel to the river and a nearby brook and one inexplicably askew.
 That skew side lay along the line.
 Beyond there it faded off into the Vale of Evesham.

 Of course!
 Imagine you are a shaman or similar, asked where to put the new mill or whatever.
 You work up your ritual, take hold of your hazel twigs or whatever and trot off along the river bank.
 When you reach the ley, bingo! the twig twists in your hands - where else could be more auspicious than a spot chosen by the Gods?